itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 **Basic Flow**:

-1. User will browse and select which items to be notified about .
+1. User will browse and select which items to be notified about.
 2. The user can than select their notification preference.
 3. To be notified Via SMS the user will enter their phone number.
 4. The user will now receive catered notifications on the specified products.

 **Alternative Flow**:
 1. If in step 3 of the basic flow an invalid phone number is entered.
 	a.
 The user will be promped to enter a valid phone number.
 	b.
 The use case resumes at basic flow step 4.

 #### Use Case 2: Select an item for tracking